Oscillating scalar potential and its implications for cosmic neutrino background searches: Implications for neutrino physics

-when \(\rho_\Phi\) is set to the present-day dark matter density, \(\rho_{\mathrm{dm}}^0\).
-A similar analysis for the quartic coupling applies to the early universe epoch.
-Moreover, the coupling \(y\) may also be constrained by majoron-emitting decays \cite{KamLAND-Zen:2012uen}, although these bounds can vary depending on the chosen \(\lambda\) value.
+Because $M_N$ is bounded, the Dirac mass $m_D$ must also be very small to account for the observed small active neutrino mass.
+In addition, the coupling \(y\) may also be constrained by majoron-emitting decays \cite{KamLAND-Zen:2012uen}, although these bounds can vary depending on the chosen value of \(\lambda\).

+Depending on the shape of \(\phi\)’s potential at a given time, neutrinos can alternate effective type between a quasi-Dirac state, characterized by a small ratio of Majorana to Dirac mass \((M_N \ll m_D)\), and a Majorana state \((M_N \gg m_D)\).
+As shown in Fig.~\ref{CnuBplot}, one can set the Dirac mass $m_D$ properly so that neutrinos cross over two regions.
+Consequently, this leads to distinctive predictions, including periodic modulation signals in the cosmic neutrino.